-Any emergency should be promptly reported to campus safety and security.
+Any emergency should be promptly reported to campus safety and security at 413•559•5424.
 Alert campus safety and security about the nature and location of the emergency and follow instructions provided.
+A complete list of emergency numbers should be on the inside of residential room doors.

 Should a campus emergency exist, campus safety and security will activate the Emergency Response Team.
 The college has a comprehensive emergency response plan that is activated any time an emergency occurs that will require emergency response team oversight to the college's response.